rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed move_obj_inven_to_obj/drop_obj script functions not removing the equipped armor properly for the player and party members
 >Fixed inven_unwield script function not updating the active item button on the interface bar for the player
 >Fixed art_change_fid_num script function not setting player's FID correctly when the hero appearance mod is enabled
->Fixed critter_add/rm_trait script functions ignoring the value of the 'amount' argument.
+>Fixed critter_add/rm_trait script functions ignoring the 'amount' argument.
 Note: pass negative amount values to critter_rm_trait to remove all ranks of the perk (vanilla behavior)
 >Fixed the xp bonus set by set_swiftlearner_mod script function not being reset on game load
 >Fixed the player name while controlling other critters
 >Fixed NPC combat control mod not removing the inherited perks from controlled critters properly